rmosolgo/graphql-ruby/readme.md

 - Allow a default connection class, or some way to infer connection from name
   - right now, `Introspection::Connection` isn't getting used, only `ApplicationConnection` is.
+- How do you express failure?
+HTTP response? `errors` key?
 - Handle blank objects in nested calls
 - Implement calls as arguments
 - double-check how to handle `pals.first(3) { count }`